coder-lgtm/llm-demo/README.md

   style="display: inline-block; margin: 0 auto; max-width: 200px">

 ### Repository contains
-* Installation instructions for some Open Source technologies
+* Installation instructions for the Open Source technologies this workshop uses
-* Setup instructions to use Open Sourced Meta Llama2 models
+* Account setup instructions to use Open Sourced Meta Llama2 models
 * Code to build simple chatbot application using Llama2 and Streamlit
 * Custom mini dataset creator for fine tuning Llama2
-* Sample dataset
+* Sample datasets
 * Replicate model training scripts
+* Dataset builder utility code

 ## Pre-workshop setup steps
 ### We will be using following tools and resources